apache/incubator-knox/books/0.3.0/config_authn.md

 Authentication providers directly accept a user's credentials and validates them against some particular user store.
 Federation providers, on the other hand, validate a token that has been issued for the user by a trusted Identity Provider (IdP).

 The current release of Knox ships with an authentication provider based on the Apache Shiro project and is initially configured for BASIC authentication against an LDAP store.
+This has been specifically tested against Apache Directory Server and Active Directory.

 This section will cover the general approach to leveraging Shiro within the bundled provider including: